-Today I’d like to talk about a generally more speculative way to invest in stocks, but with the possibility of good returns over the next few years: investing in SPACs.
+Today I’d like to talk about a generally more speculative way to invest in stocks, but with the possibility of good returns when done well: investing in SPACs.

 “What is a SPAC?”